GabeScott/standard-works-vault/General Conference/2017 October - Three Sisters.md

 And when anyone tries to make you ashamed for partaking of the love of God, ignore them.

-Never forget you are a child of God; rich blessings are in store; if you can learn to do His will, you’ll live with Him once more!
+Never forget you are a child of God; rich blessings are in store; if you can learn to do His will, you’ll live with Him once more![^7]

 The promises of praise and acceptance by the world are unreliable, untrue, and unsatisfying.
 God’s promises are sure, true, and joyful—now and forever.

 I invite you to consider religion and faith from a higher perspective.
 Nothing offered in the great and spacious building can compare with the fruit of living the gospel of Jesus Christ.

-Indeed, “eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.”
+Indeed, “eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.”[^8]

 I have learned for myself that the path of discipleship in the gospel of Jesus Christ is the way to joy.
 It is the way to safety and peace.
 It is the way to truth.